How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 <a href="YOUR_GOOGLE_DOC_COPY_LINK">Open the Google Doc</a>

-For a small $7 product, this is enough to ship.
+For a small product, this may be enough to ship.

 Later, you can make it more secure by verifying the Stripe session before showing download links.